surfman100/coding-documentation/Azure/azure-storage.md

 increases storage cost but can lower compute costs

 **data lake**
-data stored in natural format. requires HNS.
+data stored in natural format. requires HNS & blob storage.
 Optimised for analytics workloads.
 allows you treat data as if it's stored in an HDFS.
 allows you to access via ABFS (Azure Blob File System - part of Apache Hadopp).
 Access data in one place (don't move) using Azure DataBricks, Azure HDInsights, Synapse Analytics